alex179ohm/guix-channel/README.md

 The preferred way to install the channel is to configure Guix to use this channel as additional channel.
 This add at your package collection the packages definited in this channel.

+Create the channels configuration file at _~/.config/guix/channels.scm_ and then add the snippet below:

 ```scheme
 (cons* (channel